OliverEGreen/DynamoPythonPrimer/seeing-the-bigger-picture/what-is-an-api.md

 {% page-ref page="../4-revit-specific-topics/introduction-to-revits-api.md" %}

-Dynamo also has an API, but if you're just starting out you''ll only need to know 1 or 2 things about it which will be covered in the [Getting Started](../getting-started/) chapter.
+Dynamo also has an API, but if you're just starting out you'll only need to know 1 or 2 things about it which will be covered in the [Getting Started](../getting-started/) chapter.

 For the curious, current documentation for Dynamo's API can be found [here](https://dynamods.github.io/DynamoAPI/).